 CV11 Packet timeout value (in 1⁄2 second increments) Time the decoder will wait before braking to a stop after running into a section of track with DC power.
-0=Don't brake decoder will respond to programming commands.
-If CV15 is not equal to CV16 then decoder programming is locked and it will not program (except CV15) or read.
+0=Don't brake

 CV15 Decoder programming lock "KEY".
 This CV is always programmable even when "locked" CV16 Decoder programming lock ID.
 When CV15=CV16, programming is unlocked and the